113ll3/Ibmclouddocscli/index.md

 3. Set your org and space.

 	```
-	ibmcloud --cf
+	ibmcloud target --cf
 	```
 	{: codeblock}

-	You can then use the output from this command to programmatically set your org and space.
+	Optionally, you can use the output from the command above to manually set your org and space with the following command

 	```
 	ibmcloud target -o <value> -s <value>